HbbTV-Association/ReferenceApplication/README.md

 # Reference Video Application

-### Notice 24th May 2019: Microsoft Playready Server is unavailable for OIPF and HTML5 clients at the moment.
-We are investigating the issue together with Microsoft.
-For PlayReady testing please refer to test task 2.1.2, which uses the Expressplay license server.
+### Notice 4th June 2019: Previous Issue with Microsoft Playready is fixed.

 ## Reference application for online video streaming.
 This application is implemented to be a reference video catalogue and player application